-Temple University Looking Into Allegations Journalism Professor Francesca Viola Made Anti-Muslim Comments Online
+Temple University Professor Francesca Viola Accused Of Making Anti-Muslim Comments Online

 Follow CBSPHILLY Facebook | Twitter

+PHILADELPHIA (CBS) — A Temple University professor is under fire for what she allegedly wrote online, but she’s fighting back against those claims.

+Journalism Professor Francesca Viola is accused of making anti-Muslim remarks on a conspiracy theory site.

-PHILADELPHIA (CBS) – Temple University says it’s looking into allegations claiming that one of their professors posted conspiracy theories and anti-Muslim remarks online.
+Temple University says it’s looking into allegations claiming that she posted conspiracy theories and anti-Muslim remarks online.

-The Washington Post reports the director of Harvard’s Nieman Journalism Lab, Joshua Benton, is claiming Temple University journalism professor Francesca Viola is behind the controversial and derogatory posts made under the moniker “truthseeker.”
-Benton screenshotted and tweeted several of the posts.
+Viola was identified on Twitter by Joshua Benton, director of Harvard’s Nieman Journalism Lab, as the user behind the account name “truthseeker.”

 In one of the posts, truthseeker’s comment reads,”Scum.
 Deport them.
 They hate us.
 Get rid of them.” in response to an article about Muslims praying in front of Trump Tower New York, according to Benton’s tweet.
-The post was allegedly made on the conservative conspiracy theory site Gateway Pundit, according to The Washington Post.
+The post was allegedly made on a conservative conspiracy theory site.

 Temple University has responded to the allegations, saying they are “looking into the situation and putting the facts together.”
 According to Temple’s statement, Viola has admitted to writing some of the posts.